bstarynk/misc-basile/README.md

 of the Ocaml stdlib/map.ml file, which I might simplify a bit.

 * `bwc.c`  is a crude `wc -l` like program using getline; for performance benchmarking.

+* `half.c` is a program to stop/cont-inue a command, running it at half load